chaseries/mew/docs/intro/overview.md

 More generally, one can use the following functions, which are defined against any type that implements the type class `Show`:

 **`put : a -> Io ()`**

 Causes a type implementing class `Show` to be output.
 Defined simply as `put = show ~> puts`<sup>†</sup>.

 **`putLine : a -> Io ()`**

 Causes a type implementing class `Show` to be output with a newline, if none exists.
 Defined simply as `putLine = show ~> putsLine`<sup>†</sup>.

 ---
 <sup>†</sup>The operator `~>` represents forward function composition.
-That is, `~>` takes two functions, each with a single parameter, and makes a new function out of them blue glueing the output of the left-hand side function to the input of the right-hand side function.
+That is, `~>` takes two functions, each with a single parameter, and makes a new function out of them by glueing the output of the left-hand side function to the input of the right-hand side function.

 To illustrate with absolute clarity, one can review the following sequence of identically-behaving definitions:
 ```